 Sexual Misconduct Policy and Procedures

 Creating a safe environment is the responsibility of all members of the University community.
-The University is committed to fostering an environment that promotes prompt reporting of all types of sexual misconduct and fair resolution of sexual misconduct complaints.
+The University is committed to addressing sexual misconduct and other forms of gender based discrimination, fostering an environment that promotes prompt reporting of all types of sexual misconduct and ensuring the fair resolution of sexual misconduct complaints.
 Every member of the University community has a responsibility to become familiar with this sexual misconduct policy and procedures.

 As a recipient of Federal funds, the University is required to comply with Title IX of the Higher Education Amendments of 1972, which prohibits discrimination on the basis of sex in education programs and activities.
-Sexual misconduct, as defined in this policy, is a form of sex discrimination prohibited by Title IX.
+Sexual misconduct, as defined in this policy, is a form of sex discrimination prohibited by Title IX and will not be tolerated at Gallaudet.
+Such discrimination includes, but is not limited to: sexual harassment, sexual violence, sex or gender-based bullying, hazing, stalking, and power based personal violence (including domestic violence and dating violence).
+Resolution of complaints of such discrimination is intended to bring an end to harassing or discriminatory conduct, prevent its recurrence and remedy the effects on the victim and the community.
 Gallaudet takes the necessary steps to reduce the need for reactive intervention by providing preventive and risk education and training and by preparing and disseminating educational print material, videos, workshops, training seminars and academic course offerings related to sexual misconduct.
 Gallaudet also attempts to eliminate pressure that might lead students to suppress a sexual misconduct charge or to minimize its seriousness by providing a process whereby the parties involved are treated with dignity; privacy and confidentiality are maintained to the fullest extent possible; allegations of sexual misconduct are investigated promptly and thoroughly; and that students are provided with full support and assistance.

 Expectations with Respect to Sexual Misconduct